• Home

 This was a really fun and light little project – which, honestly I needed something simple and kind of silly after my giant fireplace project!
 I really love how it turned out, and I think the lamp layers into the space so much better now.

-If you love the idea but don’t want to get so messy, check out this DIY textured lamp I did for my bedroom – it has a similar vibe but involves no actual dirt, hah!
+If you love the idea of a DIY aged lamp but don’t want to get so messy, check out this DIY textured lamp I did for my bedroom – it has a similar vibe but involves no actual dirt, hah!